George Hakewill: Later life

 Despite this setback in 1624 Hakewill single-handedly paid for the building of Exeter College chapel (consecrated 15 October 1624), at a cost of £1200.
 (In his will he requested that his heart be buried there, though there is no evidence this was carried out.)

 Hakewill was eventually made Rector of Exeter College (elected 23 August 1642; 18 admitted November 1642).
 He however "did little, or not at all, reside upon that rectory: For the civil wars breaking out, he returned to his parsonage... where he lived a retired life to the time of his death."
 The parsonage in question was the Rectory of Heanton Punchardon near Barnstaple in Devon, to which he had been presented by his kinsman Sir Robert Basset.

 His works include: The Vanitie of the Eie.
-First beganne for the comfort of a gentlewoman bereaved of her sight and since upon occasion inlarged (second edition, 1608; third edition, 1615; and another impression, 1633); a Latin treatise against regicides (1612); and Apologie ... of the Power and Providence of God (1627).
+First Beganne for the Comfort of a Gentlewoman Bereaved of Her Sight and since upon Occasion Inlarged (second edition, 1608; third edition, 1615; and another impression, 1633); a Latin treatise against regicides (1612); and An Apologie of the Power and Providence of God in the Government of the World (1627).
 The latter work, a rebuttal of the view that creation, including humanity, was gradually declining, was praised by Samuel Pepys and is cited by James Boswell as one of the formative influences on the prose of Samuel Johnson.
 Hakewill's style has been described as "lively and forceful".

 By a brief marriage to Mary Ayer or Ayers (née Delbridge) Hakewill had two sons, John and George.
 George appears to have died in childhood.
 After becoming a fellow of Exeter College, John also died within his father's lifetime in 1637.
 Hakewill's will shows that, despite his theological leanings towards radical Protestantism, he remained politically a royalist and loyal to the Church of England as established.
 He also left a bequest to his "dear brother" William Hakewill, a noted supporter of the opposing Parliamentarian party.
 He named his nephew John Hakewill executor of his will, proved 2 May 1649.

 George Hakewill was buried in the chancel of his church in Heanton Punchardon on 5 April 1649.

+Works

+A list of selected works by Hakewill follows: